openthc/pipe/README.md

 * Clone this Repo
 * Run `composer update`
 * Copy ./etc/cre.ini.example to ./etc/cre.ini and configure it.
-* Change owner and permissions on ./var so the web-server can read/write
+* Change owner and permissions on `./var` and `webroot/output` so the web-server can read/write

 ## Authentication

 Authentication must take place with the backend compliance reporting engine ("CRE").
-The authentication for pipe itself is just a passthru to the selected backend system.
-PIPE then maintains a session state via headers, cookie or query-string parameters.
+The authentication for pipe itself is via some SSO/oAuth PIPE then maintains a session state via headers, cookie or query-string parameters.
 The authentication parameters are determined by the `cre` selection.

 ## Supported Compliance Engines

  * BioTrackTHC ("BT") - Delaware*, Hawaii, Maine, New Mexico, North Dakota, Illinois, Puerto Rico
- * Akerna/MJ Freeway/LeafData ("LD") - Pennsylvania*, Washington*, Utah*
  * Metrc ("FM") - Alaska, California, Colorado, Massachusetts, Nevada, Oregon